Yajna: History

 Yajña, sacrifice, is an act by which we surrender something for the sake of the gods.
-Such an act must rest on a sacred authority (āgama), and serve for man's salvation (śreyortha).
+Such an act must rest on a sacred authority (agama), and serve for man's salvation (shreyortha).
 The nature of the gift is of less importance.
-It may be cake (puroḍāśa), pulse (karu), mixed milk (sāṃnāyya), an animal (paśu), the juice of soma-plant (soma), etc; nay, the smallest offerings of butter, flour, and milk may serve for the purpose of a sacrifice.
+It may be cake (puroḍasha), pulse (karu), mixed milk (saṃnayya), an animal (pashu), the juice of soma-plant (soma), etc; nay, the smallest offerings of butter, flour, and milk may serve for the purpose of a sacrifice.